Jamerrone/vscode-extension-demos/demo-2-code-snippets/README.md

 }
 ```

 Now take a look at the class name of Untitled.
 That is the file's name.
-For this example, we are going to be using one of the available variables provided to us by VS Code.
+For this example, we are going to be using one of the many available variables provided to us by VS Code.
 In your snippets.json file under the clg snippet paste the following code:

 ```json
 "exportClass": {